 My Dear Son,

 I was afraid for your future because auditory processing is involved with almost everything you do.
-The audiologist explained that It affects your listening, your language, your reading and your ability to focus.
+The clinician explained that It affects your listening, your language, your reading and your ability to focus.
 And if it doesn’t get better it will hold you back for a long, long time.

 In all honesty, I had no idea how hard your day was until someone recommended the Rick Lavoie video on what a child with a learning difficulty goes through in class.
 It horrified and saddened me, and I knew right then that we had to be proactive.